bitarellolab/B400/README.md

-# B400
+# Teaching
-A repo for teaching materials for B400: Genomics
+A repo for teaching materials for B216 Genomics.